-Police encouraged to enforce £100 fine and penalty points on drivers for close passes - Cycling Weekly
+Government to help police forces crack down on close passes with additional resources - Cycling Weekly

 It’s also just weeks since a Cycling UK commissioned poll showed that 56 per cent of UK adults were put off cycling by the threat of close passes.

-Police forces are already able to hand out the fines and penalty points – in the West Midlands they’ve been doing it since September 2016.
+For example, in the West Midlands they’ve been doing it since September 2016.
 Police there set about educating drivers, using visual aids to teach drivers what an appropriate distance was, then operated undercover to catch those who did not provide enough room.

 The result is a reported 20 per cent drop in casualties among vulnerable road users and a 50 per cent reduction in close passes.

-Note: * This story was updated at 16:00pm on June 29 to remove mention of the government encouraging police forces to fine drivers for close passes